navneetmsr/cpuscheduling/README.md

-# cpuscheduling
+# CPUScheduling
-Here’s a more detailed explanation of the mentioned CPU scheduling algorithms:
+Here’s a detailed explanation of the mentioned CPU scheduling algorithms:

 # 1. First-Come, First-Served (FCFS)
 Working: Processes are executed in the order of their arrival in the ready queue. <br>